-We support option 4, extending the current business continuity requirements to include a broader group of central government organisations, including Police, the Defence Force, and others.
+We support option 4, extending the current business continuity requirements to include a broader group of central government organisations, including Police, the Defence Force, and other first responders.

 As noted above, these should all be included in an annual desk top exercise to test the emergency management framework.